 If someone close to you is suffering from substance misuse disorder, you may wonder what you can do to help.
 Al-Anon and Nar-Anon provide resources and education for friends and family members of people struggling with alcohol and drug misuse, which can help teach you how you fit into the recovery process.
 You can also attend meetings with peers going through similar experiences, which can help you navigate your emotions.

 Dearborn is part of the Detroit metropolitan area, which opens up numerous treatment options outside the city limits.
-You may want to look into facilities and programs in Detroit, Pontiac and other cities and towns within the area.
-You can also consider other nearby cities such as Ann Arbor or travel out of state to a facility organized by a national network such as The Recovery Village.
+You may want to look into facilities and programs in Detroit, Pontiac, and other cities and towns within the area.
+You can also consider other nearby cities such as Ann Arbor or travel out of state to a facility organized by a national network.

 - Dearborn Heights

 - Garden City

 Local Communities Near Dearborn, MI Served